Creating a data model

 The model editor also supports type inheritance: a type can inherit from one or more other types.
 To do so, check out the Extends type(s) field.

 JitBox will generate a TypeScript interface for each type that you create.
 All interfaces are generated in a single directory named model (and exported using a so-called barrel file), unless you organise your model into folders: if you do so, a subdirectory is generated for each model folder.
-You can easily create a new model folder by clicking the New Folder create_new_folder icon in the header of the model tab.
+You can easily create a new model folder by clicking the New Folder New folder icon in the header of the model tab.